 Your doctor will have arranged a scan to look at your womb shape and will explain how this might affect you.

-Some people with a longitudinal vaginal septum may also have kidneys that also have developed differently.
+Some people with a longitudinal vaginal septum may also have differences in how their kidneys developed.
 Your doctor will arrange a kidney ultrasound to check this if you haven’t already had one.

 Longitudinal vaginal septum with uterine didelphys